makersacademy/airport_challenge/README.md

  ## Acknowledgements

- Thanks to Rachel and to Chris for their morale contributions, helping me to persist with the problem when I hit dead ends, and reminding me I don't know _nothing_! :love:
+ Thanks to Rachel and to Chris for their morale contributions, helping me to persist with the problem when I hit dead ends, and reminding me I don't know _nothing_! :gem:

-:aeroplane: :aeroplane: :aeroplane: :aeroplane: :aeroplane: :aeroplane:
+:airplane: :airplane: :airplane: :airplane: :airplane: :airplane:

 Airport Challenge
 =================